The following applies to travelling with children

 The Police recommend that even when travelling within the Schengen area all travellers should carry their personal travel document, a passport or European identity card or other national ID card, with them.

-In the situation where a minor who is a citizen of another Nordic country enters Sweden with their parent/legal guardian, the minor should be permitted to enter as long as the parent/legal guardian can provide proof of identity and right of entry by presenting an acceptable official document, and show that they are the parent (in relevant cases the holding the legal custody/temporary guardianship of the young person).
-This can be substantiated by for example the presentation of a birth certificate or other official document, and/or in relevant cases the written consent of the parent/guardian not accompanying them.
+There are, however exemptions.
+Like in the situation where a minor who is a citizen of another Nordic country enters Sweden with their parent/legal guardian, the minor should be permitted to enter as long as the parent/legal guardian can provide proof of identity and right of entry by presenting acceptable official documentation, and document that they have parental rights or legal custody/temporary guardianship of the minor.
+This can be done by e.g. presenting a birth certificate or other official document, and/or in relevant cases the written consent of the parent/guardian not accompanying them.

 The rules concerning what is required for children travelling without a parent/guardian, or with only one parent/guardian, may vary from country to country.
 The Police advise travellers to contact the relevant public authorities to check what is applicable and in effect in the country in question.